 Talking Head videos are frequently used in television, video production, vlogs, and YouTube videos.
 A talking head video is where someone looks and speaks to the camera.
 In doing so the presenter established a one-to-one connection with the viewer.
 I’ll show you how to make talking head videos, including how to script them, how to light them, and how to film them.

-The important point in talking head videos is that the viewer sees your face and eyes.
+The key point in talking head videos is that the viewer sees your face and eyes.
 This helps to create an emotional connection.

 For this reason, the talking head is ideal when you want the viewer to do something.